• Skip to primary navigation

 What is IBS?

-Irritable Bowel Syndrome manifests in the form of cramps, gas, diarrhoea and constipation.
-This is one of those conditions that medical practitioners across the world are still wrestling to wrap their minds around it.
-In the UK it has a prevalence of 17%.
-This is spread at 11% among all men, and 23% among all women.
-Which works out to about 1 in every 10 men suffering from irritable bowel syndrome, and 1 in every 5 women as well.
+Irritable Bowel Syndrome manifests as cramps, gas, diarrhoea and constipation.
+This is one of those conditions that medical practitioners worldwide are still wrestling to wrap their minds around.
+In the UK, it has a prevalence of 17%.
+This is spread at 11% among all men and 23% among all women.
+This works out to about 1 in every 10 men suffering from irritable bowel syndrome and 1 in every 5 women.

 I have a friend who loves to travel to watch football matches.
 He has found himself increasingly restricted in movement due to IBS.
 It makes him apologetic and uncomfortable around others.
-Which is obviously very sad, for someone to have to endure this from something that is not of their own making.
+It is very sad for someone to endure this from something that is not their own.

 Managing IBS largely rests on lifestyle choices.
-These may be in the form of exercise, and more importantly diet.
-Over time you would be able to note a pattern of the sort of food that causes your body to manifest the undesired reactions.
+These may be in exercise and, more importantly, diet.
+Over time you would be able to note a pattern of the food that causes your body to manifest the undesired reactions.
 There are common food types that are often implicated.
 These include dairy foods.

 Dairy

 Dairy foods are digested by an enzyme called lactase.
-In most cases of IBS, your body is not producing enough of this enzyme to digest the dairy food that you are eating.
-This of courses causes severe irritation to your bowel.
+In most cases of IBS, your body is not producing enough of this enzyme to digest the dairy food you eat.
+This, of course, causes severe irritation to your bowel.

-According to Dr Beck, the answer is necessarily getting rid of all dairy intake.
+According to Dr Beck, the answer is to eliminate all dairy intake.
 It is about gauging the amount of dairy that triggers the effects.
-If you know how much you can eat without triggering this, you have found the sweet spot.
+You have found the sweet spot if you know how much you can eat without triggering this.
 This would allow you to continue consuming dairy products.

 Sugars

-Sugar and beans have often been found to also be culprits.
+Sugar and beans have often been found also to be culprits.
 As with the dairy products, not all beans are equal.
-You may find that some kinds of beans trigger the unwanted reaction, while others do not.
-This is something that is found out over time, through trial and error.
+You may find that some kinds of beans trigger an unwanted reaction while others do not.
+This is something that is found out over time through trial and error.

-Fructose, a sugar that is found in a lot of fizzy drinks as well as in most fruit juices is also a difficult one to process.
+Fructose, a sugar that is found in a lot of fizzy drinks as well as in most fruit juices, is also a difficult one to process.
 Sorbitol in your sweets can also be troublesome.
-If you find yourself manifesting symptoms, cutting back on these completely for a start is good.
-You may then start to slowly reintegrate them into your diet.
-As with the dairy products, you are looking for just the right amount that your body can process.
+If you manifest symptoms, cutting back on these completely for a start is good.
+You may then start to reintegrate them into your diet slowly.
+As with dairy products, you are looking for the right amount your body can process.

 Fat

-I don’t think you need telling just how much fat is in our diets across the world.
-This is obviously more common in developed countries.
-High fat intake cause you’re bowel to contract.
-This is something that usually causes a lot of pain to suffers from IBS.
-It is advisable to keep your total fat intake to less than 30% of your total calorie consumption.
+I don’t think you need to tell just how much fat is in our diets worldwide.
+This is more common in developed countries.
+High-fat intake cause you’re bowel to contract.
+This usually causes a lot of pain to suffer from IBS.
+Keeping your total fat intake to less than 30% of your total calorie consumption is advisable.

 Natural Remedies

 We have already mentioned the importance of watching out for your diet.
 This cannot be overstated.
-Just eating the right food in the right amounts will go a long way.
-This will allow you to effectively manage this condition.
+Eating the right food in the right amounts will go a long way.
+This will allow you to manage this condition effectively.

-1. Peppermint in the form of tea or tablets is effectively at soothing the stomach and eliminating symptoms.
+1. Peppermint in tea or tablets effectively soothing the stomach and eliminating symptoms.

 2. Liquorice root.
 Seeing as you may be having to get rid of all your sweets.
 A bit of liquorice root is a great addition to this.
 It is a natural anti-inflammatory which will help bring relief.